BrighterCommand/Docs/contents/BasicConfiguration.md

 As a parameter to Use{DATABASE}TransactionConnectionProvider we need to provide a *Transaction Provider* for the ORM we are using, in our case this is *MySqlEntityFrameworkConnectionProvider<>).

 Finally, if we want the *Outbox* to use a background thread to clear un-dispatched items from the *Outbox*, and we do in most circumstances, otherwise they will not be dispatched, we need to run an *Outbox Sweeper* to do this work.

+To add the *Outbox Sweeper* you will need to take a dependency on another NuGet package:

+* **Paramore.Brighter.Extensions.Hosting**

 This results in: